DiegelD/CarND-Path-Planning-Project/README.md

 ### 3.1 Finite State Machine
 A Finite State Machine is a way to solve the Behaviour Planning Problem.
 It makes descions on a finte set of discret states.
+In our project we have five states:

+* KL: Keep Lane
+* PLCL: Prepare Lane Change Left
+* LCL: Lane Change Left
+* PLCR: Prepare Lane Change Right
+* LCR: Lane Change Right

 Any pair can be conected by one or more transistions.
+So from the KL its possible to transtion to PLCL/PCLR and from there to Lane Change or back to KP if transistion is not possible due to a vehicle at the other lane.
+The LCL / LCR states only transition back to KP.
+The vector or possible trajectories is handelt by the function `successor_states` in the `Car.cpp` file.

 An example of a finte state machine is seen in the image below.
 In this project as imput we get an vector of possible next states.
 The trasistion is handled by a transions function, called **Chose next state**.
 Wich takes the input and calculates with the costfunctions the